SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 If you aren't rendering templates on the server, then there's likely no reason you shouldn't be statically compiling all of your page shells at their appropriate urls, and uploading them to a static CDN along with your scripts.
 This is a _huge_ performance improvement.

-Distributing the HTML to geographically close servers can have huge wins towards getting to your actual content more quickly.
-In the case that you are uploading your static html pages up to the static cdn along with your JS Application, your HTML files can become your Scout File.
-Put a small cache on each static html page and inline the contents that you would have put in a scout file.
+Distributing the HTML to geographically close servers can have big wins towards getting to your actual content more quickly.
+In the case that you are uploading your static HTML pages up to the static cdn along with your JS Application, your HTML files can become your Scout File.
+Put a small cache on each static HTML page and inline the contents that you would have put in a scout file.
 This serves the same purpose as before, except we've saved a request.
 The only thing that isn't highly cached on a close-by server is the data, and we're already loading that in parallel with our app if we've followed the previous instructions.